theopn/dotfiles/README.md

 Cross-platform, easily configurable with one file, and fast.
 All I want from a terminal emulator. `color_test.sh` is also included for testing colors.

+#### Mutt

+It does everything I need from an email client, which are receiving, reading, deleting, and moving emails to different folders, composing email in my favorite editor, and doing them efficiently.
+It's a shame that modern emails are all HTML files.

 #### Neofetch

 Happy ricing!